SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 04 June, 2024 at 23:34:00
+# Last Refreshed - 05 June, 2024 at 23:34:36
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Spiral into the Volcano in Watopia</b>
+<b>Sunshine and roses</b>

-which happened on 04 June, 2024 at 15:38:10
+which happened on 05 June, 2024 at 15:32:00

-Which is 0 years, 0 months, 0 days, 7 hours and 55 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 8 hours and 2 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11572976889
+You can see it here https://www.strava.com/activities/11580748654

 ## Number of Rides
 How many rides have I done each year?